 Getting started with Docker on your VPS is pretty straightforward, and once you're set up via this Docker tutorial, it's like you've "leveled up" in DevOps.

 Why get started with Docker on your VPS?

 Docker is a platform for designing, building, and launching "containers," which are isolated environments containing all the software and configuration files necessary to run a service or application.

-Getting started with Docker on your VPS.Let's get started on installing Docker and taking the first steps into a container-powered VPS.
+It's clear that Docker should probably have a role on your VPS.Let's get started on installing Docker and taking the first steps toward a container-powered VPS.

 - A non-root user account (commands requiring escalated privileges will use

 The people behind Docker recommend testing out your Docker installation with a basic

 Hello world command to ensure everything is working the way it should.
 If so, you'll see the following output: